Leslie Gifford Kilborn: Service

 Kilborn's service was not limited to the academic world.
 He was deeply involved in politics and strengthening international relations.
 When Canada and China first established diplomatic relations, the Canadian government asked Kilborn to assist the newly appointed minister in establishing a legation in Chongqing.
 He travelled between Canada and Chengdu despite the arduous travel involved.

+Death

+Leslie G. Kilborn died on June 23, 1967, in the Toronto Western Hospital.
+At the time of his death, he was engaged in writing the history of the West China Union University.